Azure Information Protection integration

 - PowerPoint: potm, potx, ppsx, ppsm, pptm, pptx

 This feature is currently available for files stored in Box, G Suite, SharePoint Online, and OneDrive for Business.
 More cloud apps will be supported in future versions.

 Files that were labeled with protection outside of Cloud App Security can't be changed by Cloud App Security.
 However, you can scan these files by granting permissions to inspect content for protected files.

 You're probably familiar with file classification labels in Azure Information Protection.
 You can see the Azure Information Protection classification tags in Cloud App Security.
 As soon as you integrate Cloud App Security with Azure Information Protection, Cloud App Security scans files as follows:

 Cloud App Security retrieves the list of all the classification labels used in your tenant.
 This action is performed every hour to keep the list up-to-date.

 Cloud App Security then scans the files for classification labels, as follows:

-- If you enabled automatic scan, all new or modified files are added to the scan queue and all existing files and repositories will be scanned, classified, and protected.
+- If you enabled automatic scan, all new or modified files are added to the scan queue and all existing files and repositories will be scanned.

 - If you set a file policy to search for classification labels, these files are added to the scan queue for classification labels.